peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

  Gets a value indicating whether this object's value is a power of two, and greater than 0.  <b>Returns:</b>

- `true` true if this object' s value is a power of two, and greater than 0; otherwise,  `false` false .
+ `true`  if this object' s value is a power of two, and greater than 0; otherwise,  `false`  .

 <a id="IsZero"></a>
 ### IsZero